Skip to main content

 Firewall Configuration

 The Firewall section is essential for controlling inbound and outbound traffic rules.
 It defines which TCP, UDP, and ICMP connections are allowed or blocked based on specified parameters.
-This feature was added in release v0.7 or greater.
+This feature was added from v0.7.

 Outbound Rules